AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 >[!NOTE]
 >
 >Server-side validation validates the form model.
-It is recommended to create a separate client library for validations and not mix it with other things like HTML styling and DOM manipulation in the same client library.
+You are recommended to create a separate client library for validations and not mix it with other things like HTML styling and DOM manipulation in the same client library.

 ### Supporting Custom functions in Validation Expressions {#supporting-custom-functions-in-validation-expressions-br}

 At times, if there are **complex validation rules**, the exact validation script reside in custom functions and author calls these custom functions from field validation expression.
-To make this custom function library known and available while performing server-side validations, the form author can configure the name of AEM client library under the **Basic** tab of Adaptive Form Container properties as shown below.
+To make this custom function library known and available while performing server-side validations, the form author can configure the name of AEM client library under the **[!UICONTROL Basic]** tab of Adaptive Form Container properties as shown below.

 ![Supporting Custom functions in Validation Expressions](assets/clientlib-cat.png)